developmentseed/backbone-simpledb/README.md

 ### Conventions

-`backbone-dirty` stores models in the `node-dirty` db using the `model.url` as its key.
+`backbone-simpledb` stores models in the db using the `model.url` as its key.
 Collections retrieve models by matching the Collection url against the initial portion of the Model url.

     var orange = new FruitModel({id: 'orange'});
     var apple = new FruitModel({id: 'apple'});